Anomalous Fluctuations of Extremes in Many-Particle Diffusion

-\textbf{Conclusion---} We expect that much of the picture presented here will persist beyond the discrete and solvable model setting and be observable in experiments.
-The behavior for $t$ on the order of $\log(N)$ should be non-universal and depend in a non-trivial and difficult to characterize manner on the nature of the environment and diffusion therein.
-On the other hand, for $t$ of any order exceeding $\log(N)$, we anticipate that the scaling exponents relating the variances of $\envnt,\snt$ and $\maxnt$ to $t$ and $\log(N)$ will be universal, as will the addition law \eqref{eq:varadd}.
-The coefficient for the environment variance in \eqref{eq:varqnt} should be non-universal and hold within it all of the accessible information about the correlation structure of the environment -- we call this the {\it extreme diffusion coefficient}.
-Generalizing the model further to consider the Beta RWRE with parameters $\alpha \neq \beta \neq 1$ or more general distributions than Beta will provide a testing-ground for this universality.
-Considering higher dimensions as in \cite{ledoussalDiffusionTimedependentRandom2017} may lead to more discoveries that better model physical systems with spatial correlations.
-We have focused here primarily on the variance (the mean is also addressed in \cite{SeeSupplementalMaterial}).
-A study of higher order cumulants may reveal other ways to probe the hidden environment, though may be harder to observe numerically or experimentally.
+\emph{Conclusion---} The link between RWREs and KPZ universality with its wealth of theoretical, numerical and experimental evidence strongly suggests that aspects of the picture presented here will persist beyond discrete and solvable models, even to experiments.
+When $t$ is of order $\log(N)$, variances should be non-universal, depending in a difficult to determine way on the nature of the environment.
+By contrast, when $t\gg\log(N)$, we anticipate that the scaling exponents and functional forms we have identified for the variances of $\envnt,\snt$ and $\maxnt$ will be universal, as will the relation \eqref{eq:varadd}.
+The leading coefficients in Eq. \eqref{eq:varqnt} should be non-universal and hold within them all of the accessible information about the correlation structure of the environment -- we call these {\it extreme diffusion coefficients}.
+Further theoretical study, such as for the general $\alpha,\beta$ Beta RWRE model, should provide a natural first test of this universal picture and an understanding of how the extreme diffusion coefficients relate to the microscopic environment.
+A continuum model that should provide an even wider testing-ground amenable to numerics involves particles $x_i(t)$ for $i=1,2,\ldots$ satisfying $dx_i(t) = F(x_i(t),t)dt + D(x_i(t),t) dB_i(t)$ where $F(x,t)$ and $D(x,t)$ are random forcing (as in \cite{ledoussalDiffusionTimedependentRandom2017}) and diffusivity (generalizing diffusing diffusivity, c.f. \cite{PhysRevX.7.021002}) fields common to all particles while $B_i$ are Brownian motions independent between different $i$.
+Changing the correlation structures of $F$ and $D$ will probe the transition between temporally mixing versus quenched environments, which should have very different behavior (c.f. \cite{PhysRevLett.61.500,PhysRevLett.62.3097}) and warrants further study.
+Considering higher dimensions as in~\cite{ledoussalDiffusionTimedependentRandom2017} may lead to further theory that better model real physical systems.
+A study of higher order cumulants may reveal other ways to probe the hidden environment, although they may be harder to observe numerically or experimentally.